seandyon-work/saidp-sdk-js/test/readme.md

 Before First Run:
 - Copy `.env.example` -> `.env` and modify to your needs.
-- Run `npm i` in both the root sdk folder and test folder.
+- Run `npm i` or `yarn` in both the root sdk folder and test folder.

 Example Configuration:
 ```Java